Sidirgot/MarkdownBlogCMS/README.md

 ## State of the application

-As I previously mentioned I am waiting for the February Laravel release.
+As I previously mentioned, I am waiting for the February Laravel release.

 ## Features in development

-- I am currently implementing a basic blade-like approach for the front end.
+- Currently writing a more in-depth documentation about the entire app.

 ## Future development

-- I am thinking of implementing a CRUD functinality for the subscribers or anything related to sending emails from within the application.
+- I am thinking of implementing a way to send emails from within the application.
 Haven't made up my mind on the final implementation.
 Any suggestions are always welcome.

 ## License